dgodovich/personal_logseq/pages/Identification of stem cells in small intestine and colon by marker gene Lgr5.md

 	- hets are healthy and fertile
 	- GFP pattern is the same as LacZ
-- Cross with a R26 lacZ that has a lox block site that gets removed with tamoxifen induced cre -
+- Cross with a R26 lacZ that has a lox block site that gets removed with tamoxifen induced cre
+	- Use this to track over time after Cre pulse
+	- show that at first lacZ is restricted to the originator cell and that after a few days it's only in above cells -
 -